 After breakfast, we’ll visit the Chapelle Expiatoire.
-Called perhaps “the most remarkable monument in Paris” by Chateaubriand, La Chapelle Expiatoire is one of those hidden gems that blends history, art, and architecture and offers a quiet oasis not far from the bustle and hustle of the Grands Boulevards.
-The chapel is dedicated to Marie-Antoinette and King Louis XVI and was constructed at the exact point where they were buried after their execution by guillotine in 1793.
+Called “the most remarkable monument in Paris” by Chateaubriand, La Chapelle Expiatoire is one of those hidden gems that blend history, art, and architecture.
+It's a quiet oasis not far from the hustle and bustle of the Grands Boulevards.
+The chapel is dedicated to Marie-Antoinette and King Louis XVI.
+It stands at the exact point where the couple was buried after their execution by guillotine in 1793.

 We’ll enjoy lunch at the Le Café Lapérouse in the Hotel de la Marine.

-After, we’ll visit the Hôtel de la Marine, with its magnificent views and beautifully restored eighteenth-century interiors.
-As we overlook the Place de la Concorde, the site of the guillotine where Marie-Antoinette was executed in 1793, our discussion about the French Revolution will come to life!
+After lunch, we’ll visit the Hôtel de la Marine, with its magnificent views and beautifully restored eighteenth-century interiors.
+Our discussion about the French Revolution will come to life, as we overlook the Place de la Concorde where Marie-Antoinette was executed by guillotine in 1793!

 Tonight, you’ll have a well-earned night off.
 Enjoy dinner at one of the many cafes and restaurants in the Marais or stroll over to the left bank.

-This morning, we'll leave for Versailles, one of the greatest achievements in French 17th and 18th century art.
-Louis XIII's old hunting pavilion was transformed and extended by his son, Louis XIV, when he installed the Court and government there in 1682.
-A succession of kings continued to embellish the Palace up until the French Revolution.
+This morning, we'll leave for Versailles, one of the greatest achievements in French 17th and 18th-century art.
+Louis XIV transformed and extended Louis XIII's hunting pavilion when he installed the Court and government there in 1682.
+A succession of kings continued to embellish the Palace until the French Revolution.
 It's one of the most majestic, awe-inspiring palaces you'll ever see.

-Susan, our expert on Marie-Antoinette and Versailles, will lead us through the public rooms of the king and queen.
+Susan, an expert on Marie-Antoinette and Versailles, will lead us through the king and queen's public rooms.

 We'll have lunch at Ore, one of Alain Ducasse's restaurants on the grounds of Versailles.